Delta-Azura/Delta-Azura/README.md

 - 👋 Hi, I’m @Delta-Azura
 - 👀 I’m interested system package management and Linux in general
-- 🌱 I’m taking part of the NuTyX project.
+- 🌱 I’m the creator of Manjaro Openrc Project
 - I'm useless on github and I don't have much programming skills